google/earthenterprise/docs/geedocs/docsrc/answer/releaseNotes/relNotesGEE5_3_3.rst

            - geserver service installation and uninstallation issues
            - Before uninstalling geserver verify if it's running or not.
          * - 590
-           - Maps API Javascript Files Not Found
+           - Maps API JaVaScRiPt Files Not Found
            - No current work around.
          * - 594
            - Save errors only reported for the first image